Return to Listing

 2. How does your school foster a collaborative and creative environment?

-Creativity is a critically important skill to develop, especially for younger students.
+Developing creativity in students, especially for younger students, is a hallmark of great educational institutions.
 Studies show that creativity helps children improve intelligence, learning, memory, and other aspects of cognitive growth.

 Take a look at how the First-Grade Authors at Friends Academy have been encouraged to let their creativity shine!